mckinsey/vizro/vizro-ai/docs/pages/user-guides/add-generated-chart-usecase.md

 ### Direct use of `fig` object

 Additionally, we can assign the output of Vizro-AI `plot()` method directly to the fig variable, enabling its reuse in the `vm.Graph.figure` argument.
 This method offers streamlined efficiency, eliminating the need for code copying.
-However, it is important to note that each dashboard run triggers an API call to the OpenAI, potentially escalating costs.
-Also, this approach does not allow us to make modifications to the chart code without further API calls to OpenAI.
+However, it is important to note that each dashboard run triggers an API call to OpenAI, potentially escalating costs, but this only occurs if the fig object is not stored and is re-run by a Vizro-AI `plot()` call.

 Executing the code below will yield the identical dashboard as the initial example.